 Senior Homestead Exemption

 This exemption lowers the equalized assessed value of your property by $5,000 and may be claimed in addition to the General Homestead Exemption.
 To receive this exemption you must have lived on the property on or before January 1 of the tax year.
 Have reached age 65 during the tax year.
 Apply for the exemption at the Township Assessor’s office.
 You will need to bring a copy of the deed to the property and proof of age when you apply.
 If the property is held in trust, you will also need a copy of the trust agreement indicating the beneficiary and signature page.
-This exemption must be renewed annually.
+You need to only fill out this form once.

 This exemption must be renewed annually.